TotallyInformation/node-red-contrib-uibuilder/README.md

   It will still use Node-RED's Admin server but your own front-end code and all of the installed vendor packages and middleware (including Socket.IO) will now use a separate http(s) server and ExpressJS app.

   If you specify https for Node-RED, your custom server will also use https and will automatically pick up the certificate and key files from settings.js.
+You can override this using the uibuilder settings in settings.js.

   **NOTE**: That _all_ instances of uibuilder nodes will all use the same webserver.
 Allowing multiple servers requires a significant development effort but is on the backlog (just a very long way down).